Salvador Laurel: Return to Manila

 At La Salle, he joined a group of young men who planned to go by sea to the Dutch East Indies (Indonesia since 1949) and join Sukarno in the struggle for independence from the Dutch Empire, but local authorities stopped them at the pier.
 He completed his secondary education at La Salle in March 1946.

 His father, Jose P. Laurel, and brother, Jose III, would finally return to the Philippines on July 23, 1946.

 Although all his older brothers were lawyers, he enrolled at the University of the Philippines as a pre-medicine student, where he obtained his AA (pre-medicine) and was admitted to medicine proper, shifting to law two years later.
 He was admitted to the law school while working to complete his (AA Pre-Law).
 He received his LLB (Bachelor of Laws) degree in UP in March 1952.
 He was a member of the Student Editorial Board of the Philippine Law Journal.

 He was acclaimed the University Champion Orator after he won the first prize in three consecutive inter-university oratorical contests: the 1949 Inter-University Oratorical contest sponsored by the Civil Liberties Union, the Student Councils Association of the Philippines, and the Inter-University Symposium on the Japanese Peace Treaty in 1951.

 Without waiting for the bar examination results, he left for Connecticut to study at Yale University, his father's alma mater, where he earned his Master of Laws degree in 1952.
 He earned the title Doctor of Juridical Science at Yale University in 1960.

 Of his studies and scholastic endeavors at Yale University, Myres S. McDougal, a Sterling Professor of Law, Emeritus of the Yale Law School, wrote:

 Salvador H. Laurel was a superb scholar at Yale.
 Like his father in an earlier day, he came to us in the vital formative years of his intellectual development, and remained to earn his master of laws degree (LLM) and doctorate in juridical science (J.S.D.) with highest standing.

 I have taught so many brilliant students from other countries at Yale Law School.
 Doy was one of the very best and has always been one of my favorites.
 His papers and comments were always informed, perceptive, wise, creative and deeply dedicated to the public and common interest.
 His deepest loyalty and devotion is to his own country, but he is aware of a larger interdependent world.

 Personal life

 Laurel later married Celia Díaz (May 29, 1928 - July 12, 2021) in 1950, a society debutante.
-He was the grandfather of actress Denise Laurel.
-He had a daughter who is also an actress, Pia Pilapil, to a veteran actress Pilar Pilapil.
+He was the father of Cocoy Laurel, movie and stage actor, and grandfather of actress Denise Laurel.
+He fathered actress Pia Pilapil, through veteran actress Pilar Pilapil.